LordRahl90/subscriptions/README.md

 ```

 ### Buy Single Product with a voucher
-> A `voucher` code can be provided.
+> A `voucher` code should be provided.
 If the voucher is invalid, an error is returned
 ```bash
 curl --location 'localhost:8080/subscriptions' \
 --header 'Content-Type: application/json' \